Corporate Governance Policy

 2.5.Policy for cross-shareholding

 The Company makes investments solely for the purpose of pure investment, and does not have a policy to hold shares for cross-shareholding.
-In cases where the Company invests in shares, the Group Investment Strategy Office takes charge of cases involving alliances, whereas the Incubation Division takes charge of minority investment cases.
+In cases where the Company invests in shares, the Group Investment Strategy Office takes charge of cases involving alliances and minority investment cases.
 Whether or not to make investments will be determined after careful deliberation at the meeting of the Board of Directors or the Management Council depending on the qualitative and monetary materiality according to the materiality of each case, taking into account detailed examination by each department.

 Board of Directors believes that the transaction of the Company’s shares shall be left to the market, and that decision on whether to accept or reject a large-scale purchase by a large-scale purchaser shall be made by shareholders.

-For the Company, the following attributes are essential to its operation: management expertise premised on the Company’s business characteristics and highly specialized knowledge; staff with superior technologies and skills to catch up with technological innovations; Group companies in charge of each business in the organically-integrated enterprise group; and relationships built with stakeholders including clients and customers.
+For the Company, the following attributes are essential to its operation: management expertise premised on the Company’s business characteristics and highly specialized knowledge required for its Internet-related services; employees (partners) with superior technologies and skills to catch up with technological innovations; Group companies in charge of each business in the organically-integrated enterprise group; and relationships built with stakeholders including clients and customers.

 Without the understanding of the Company’s businesses, it is difficult to gain an understanding of its corporate value.
 When shareholders make a decision on the large-scale purchase by a large-scale purchaser, information provided by the large-scale purchaser shall not suffice, and we believe it is extremely important that the Company’s Board of Directors with sufficient understanding of the Company’s business characteristics, etc., to appropriately provide its assessment and opinions on the large-scale purchase to shareholders.

-Based on the above views, if large-scale purchase of the company’s shares is made in addition to stipulating a rule for the large-scale purchase of shares, the Board of Directors believes that to collect and provide shareholders with necessary and sufficient information for them to make an appropriate judgment by themselves, and to disclose the assessment and examination of such information by the Board of Directors, will contribute to the common interests of shareholders.
+Based on the above views, in addition to stipulating a rule for the large-scale purchase of shares, the Board of Directors believes that to collect and provide shareholders with necessary and sufficient information for them to make an appropriate judgment by themselves, and to disclose the assessment and examination of such information by the Board of Directors, will contribute to the common interests of shareholders.
+GMO’s Board of Directors will require any prospective Large-Scale Purchaser to comply with the Large-Scale Purchase Rules.
+In a case where a Large-Scale Purchaser does not comply with the Large-Scale Purchase Rules, or a case where it is judged that a Large-Scale Purchase carried out pursuant to the Large-Scale Purchase Rules would have the effect of seriously harming the common interests of GMO shareholders, GMO’s Board of Directors will be in a position to take certain countermeasures that it judges to be appropriate at that point.

 The said anti-takeover measures will be implemented only if large-scale purchaser violates the rules set forth in the said anti-takeover measures or if a large-scale purchase of the Company’s shares significantly compromises the common interests of shareholders and the Company value.
 In addition, a special committee consisting of the four committee members independent from the Board of Directors must be established and their opinions must be respected to the greatest extent possible, and all directors including three external directors who are independent officers must be in favor of implementing countermeasures in regards to the implementation of the said anti-takeover measures, so we do not allow the Board of Directors to implement countermeasures for the purpose of defending their own interests.

-Although we are aware of anti-takeover-measure-related trends among other companies, for example, the procedures set forth in the Financial Instrument and Exchange Act, such as market transactions to which restrictions on tender offer are not applied, lack as a means of collecting and providing shareholders with necessary and sufficient information for shareholders to judge whether to accept large-scale purchase of the Company’s shares as explained above, so we judged that the said anti-takeover measures are necessary.
+Although GMO’s Board of Directors is carefully examining whether to continue the said anti-takeover measures based on recent trends in anti-takeover measures, for example, the procedures set forth in the Financial Instrument and Exchange Act, such as market transactions to which restrictions on tender offer are not applied, lack as a means of collecting and providing shareholders with necessary and sufficient information for shareholders to judge whether to accept large-scale purchase of the Company’s shares as explained above, so we judged that the said anti-takeover measures are necessary.

 [Chapter 3] Disclosure of Information